Floquetifying stabiliser codes with distance-preserving rewrites: Distance-preserving rewrites

-\begin{restatable}{theorem}{inductiveDistRewrite} The following rewrites for $(n \plus 1)$-legged spiders with $n \bmod 2 = 0$ is distance-preserving:
+\begin{restatable}{theorem}{inductiveDistRewrite} The following rewrite for a $2n$-legged spider is distance-preserving:

-where we construct $(n \plus 1)$-legged spiders out of an $\frac{n}{2}$-legged spiders, and $(\frac{n}{2} + 1)$-legged spiders and $\frac{n}{2}$ four-legged spiders. \end{restatable} \begin{proof} Similar to the proof of \autoref{thm:four-legged-spider}: we unfuse a Z spider with~\eqref{fuse-rewrite}, apply~\eqref{n-plus-legged}, and fuse the spider back with~\eqref{fuse-rewrite}.
+where we construct a $2n$-legged spider out of two $n$-legged spiders and $n$ four-legged spiders. \end{restatable} \begin{proof} Similar to the proof of \autoref{thm:four-legged-spider}, we unfuse a Z spider with~\eqref{fuse-rewrite}, apply~\eqref{n-plus-legged}, and fuse the spider back with~\eqref{fuse-rewrite}.
 Since each of these rewrites is distance-preserving, so is the rewrite in question. \end{proof}